What did people eat in the Middle Ages?

 Chickpeas — mainly found in the south (Languedoc, Provence, Italy), a Roman and Arab legacy.

-Vetch (Vicia sativa) — very common, attested in most peasant stores excavated by archaeologists.
+Vetch (Vicia sativa) — very common, attested in the majority of peasant stocks unearthed by archaeologists.

-Chickling vetch (Lathyrus sativus) — cultivated throughout southern France, precious during times of famine.
+Grass pea (Lathyrus sativus) — cultivated throughout southern France, precious in times of scarcity.

 Bitter vetch (Vicia ervilia) — an ancient legume, sometimes predominant in village reserves.

-Cowpea or black-eyed pea (Vigna unguiculata), also called mongette — often confused, mistakenly, with the American bean which only arrived in Europe in the 16th century, after Christopher Columbus's voyages.
+Cowpea or black-eyed pea (Vigna unguiculata) — often mistakenly confused with the American bean, which would not arrive in Europe until the 16th century, after Christopher Columbus's voyages.

-All these legumes were used in soups, purees, and cauldron-cooked stews, where they complemented cereals and, with bread, formed the daily nutritional foundation.
+All these legumes were used in soups, purées, and stews cooked in cauldrons, where they complemented cereals and, along with bread, formed the daily nutritional foundation.

-Medieval vegetable gardens provided simple but nourishing vegetables all year round: cabbages, turnips, leeks, ancient carrots (yellow, purple or white — the orange carrot would only appear in the 17th century in the Netherlands), parsnips, onions, garlic.
+Medieval vegetable gardens provided simple but nourishing vegetables all year round: cabbage, turnips, leeks, ancient carrots (yellow, purple, or white — the orange carrot would only appear in the Netherlands in the 17th century), parsnips, onions, garlic.

-People also ate greens, beet leaves, watercress, nettles, and other wild greens gathered around hamlets.
+People also consumed greens, beetroot leaves, watercress, nettles, and other wild greens gathered near hamlets.

 WILD BOAR STEW WITH LENTILS, RED WINE & DRIED BLUEBERRIES / Medieval cuisine.